 Focusing on your career will encourage social interaction with coworkers and individuals pursuing the same line of work.
 This will result in friendships and professional connections.
 Work relationships are vital to your emotional well-being as an employee and positively impact job performance.
 Regular interactions with other people and office friendships will positively impact your professional and home life.

 A Job May Teach You New Skills

 A steady job will usually encourage you to learn new skills.
 Nowadays, the workplace puts a heavy emphasis on technology and will require you to understand skill sets such as email marketing and other digital strategies.
 The time you spend improving and learning your skill sets will capitalize on your free time and boost your job performance.

 A New Career May Encourage You to Take a Risk

 Many people who endure divorce find themselves taking career risks they might not have taken before.
 This may look like taking a job promotion with a heavier workload, a new project, or changing career paths altogether.
-Since newly divorced individuals have more time to focus on themselves, they feel more encouraged to take on risks that they may not have taken prior to their divorce.
+Since newly divorced individuals have more time to focus on themselves, they feel more encouraged to take on risks that they may not have taken before their divorce.

 A Steady Career Will Boost Your Confidence

 A steady career will boost your confidence, especially if you change career paths to an area that you feel more passionate about or embark on other career-related risks.
 A career that permits you to utilize your passions and learn new skills will positively impact your confidence and connection with yourself as an individual.

 Moreover, studies suggest that self-esteem influences success in a career and overall satisfaction in the workplace.
 Additionally, the study found that high self-esteem impacts job stressors, employment rates, job resources, and income.
 In short, partaking in a career that you can rest assured is steady will impact your overall confidence in your work.